 Six Receive 2016 South Shore Academic Scholarships

 Six graduating seniors from area high schools are recipients of the 2016 South Shore Foundation Academic Scholarships of $1,000 each.
-South Shore Foundation is the charitable foundation of NATCO Communications in Flippin.
+South Shore Foundation is the charitable foundation of NATCO in Flippin.
 School administration officials select their school's recipients from applicants who demonstrate a financial need and have an excellent record of academic performance.

 Kody Lane McBee of Bergman High School is an Honors Graduate active in tennis, Key Club, Future Business Leaders of America (FBLA), Tech Club, EAST, Student Council, and Boone County Youth Leadership Academy.
 He plans to attend Arkansas Tech University and study Business Management.